There are 20 children in Newtown CT tonight who will never be coming home again.

 - Helping Your Children Manage Distress in the Aftermath of a Shooting from American Psychological Association (APA)

-- Talking to Children about Violence: Information for Parents and Educators from National Association of School Psychologists
+- School Safety and Crisis Information for Parents and Educators from National Association of School Psychologists

 - Kids And the School Shootings: 7 Tips Left Out of EVERY Article I've Seen by Fresh Widow